Director of Nursing - Skilled, Rehab & LTC

 SKILLS and ABILITIES

 Experience: Two to four years of related nursing and leadership experience

-Strong leadership skills, able to develop strengths and skills that support a high-quality Resident experience
+-Strong leadership skills, ability to develop new strengths and skills

 - Certified DON (CDON-NADONA) in long-term care or become certified within the first year of employment.